George Stoneman: California

 Stoneman moved to California, the place of which he had dreamed since his service as a young officer before the war.
 He and his wife settled in the San Gabriel Valley on a 400 acre estate called Los Robles, which is now a California Historical Landmark.
 He was appointed to the California Transportation Commission in 1876.
-In 1879 he was elected California Railroad Commissioner.
+In 1879 he was elected to the California Railroad Commission with the support of the Democratic, Workingmen's, and New Constitution parties.
+He was the only anti-railroad member of the commission; the other two, Charles J. Beerstecher and J. S. Cone, steered the commission in a pro-railroad direction.
+However, the inexperience and poor attendance of all three men contributed to the commission's inaction.

 In 1882, Stoneman was elected governor of California as a Democrat and served a single four-year term.
 During his tenure, he advocated controlling the rates and limiting the power of the Southern Pacific Railroad; however, he was unsuccessful in his efforts against the railroad-controlled legislature.
 Stoneman also was a proponent of prison reform, believing prisoners could be rehabilitated through parole.
 He granted 260 pardons and commuted 146 prison sentences in the last few weeks of his term.
-Stoneman was not the Democratic nominee for governor in 1886.
-He left office and retired from public service.
+Stoneman was not renominated for governor in 1886; he left office and retired from public service.

 He returned to New York State for medical treatment, and to stay with his sister, Charlotte S. Williams.
 He suffered a stroke in April 1894 from which he was unable to recover.
 Stoneman died in Buffalo, New York, on September 5, 1894, at age 72 and was buried at Bentley Cemetery in Lakewood, New York.